 Warning signs for private roads to look out for

-If you’re considering buying a property on an unadopted road, you should check for previous agreements that were in place for previous owners, as private road access is not guaranteed.
+If you’re considering buying a property on an unadopted road, you should check for previous agreements that were in place for previous owners, as private street access is not guaranteed.

-One of the biggest drawbacks to buying a house on a private road is entering situations where you do not have a right of access to the road.
+One of the biggest drawbacks to buying a house on a private road is entering situations where you do not have a right of access to it.

-This happens when a gap exists between the boundary of the property or road and the public road.
+This happens when a gap exists between the boundary of the property or road and the public street.

 Even if this gap is just a few centimetres across, you could face legal problems if you don’t have a right of access to this land.
 In some cases, you might need to pay the owner for the rights to access.